After a record setting Nationals in July the "Wild Ones Regatta" comes up on September 9 & 10, 2017!!

 2010 featured two races on Grass Lake.
 The first race on July 10 & 11 brought racers across the Midwest from Michigan and Minnesota, to Texas and Louisiana to compete in Midwest Divisional Championships.
 Divisional winners then advanced to Oroville, California for the Nationals that year and were be pre-qualified for the national championship races.
 If you missed this event, then you could check out the “Wild Ones Regatta” on September 11 & 12.
 The MHRA introduced a driver training school in Grass Lake in 2010.
 On the Friday prior to the “Wild Ones Regatta” the racing school takes in the proper operation of the boats with a focus on safety.
 Once completed, drivers were qualified to race in an APBA event, and could be participating in the regatta over the weekend.

-After the Nationals in 2009 & 2012, and the addition of the "Wet & Wild Regatta", a new race in the month of July, the Grass Lake community looks forward to 2017 when the Stock Outboard Nationals again return to Grass Lake for a week of competitive racing.
+After the Nationals in 2009 & 2012, and 2017, the addition of the "Wet & Wild Regatta", a new race in the month of July, the Grass Lake community looks forward to 2021 when the Village celebrates it's sesquicential existence of 150 years.
+Hopefully the Stock Outboard Nationals might again return to Grass Lake for a week of competitive racing and a summer of craziness in the Grass Lake community.
 An effective use of one of our key resources, the stock outboard races has put Grass Lake on the national map….a place where many communities would like to be.
 For more information on stock outboard racing check the MHRA website at www.michiganhydroplane.com

 * Photos by Rich Hays, H & H Rescue & The Times of Grass Lake